 Activity Lead and key collaborators Description Status Priority progress update Next steps 5.2.c.
 Investigate options for the timely supply of LSD vaccines Lead DAFF, AHA Collaborators State and territory governments, peak industry organisations This activity aims to investigate options to secure access to LSD vaccines in the event of an outbreak, including the possibility of investment in an LSD vaccine bank modelled on the Australian FMD Vaccine Bank.
 On track High priority In June 2023, DAFF entered into a Regional LSD Vaccine Supply Arrangement with an international LSD vaccine manufacturer, MSD Animal Health, to supply 300,000 doses of LSD vaccines to Australia or other regional countries if required.
 In October 2023, DAFF officers met with representatives from AHA to discuss the Regional LSD Vaccine Supply Arrangement and the possibility of a co-funded LSD vaccine supply arrangement for use in Australia in the event of an outbreak.
 In November 2023, DAFF presented on the Regional LSD Vaccine Supply Arrangement at the AHC Stakeholder Forum.
 In March 2024, DAFF presented on the same topic to government and industry stakeholders.
-DAFF will continue to investigate options for the timely supply of LSD vaccines with relevant collaborators.
+DAFF will work with AHA to investigate options for the timely supply of LSD vaccine.
 5.3.
-Review the national LSD response strategy Lead AHA, AHC, DAFF, AUSVETPLAN Technical Review Group Collaborators Peak industry organisations This activity aims to ensure the national LSD response strategy is fit-for-purpose and well aligned with the national LSD vaccination strategy.
-On track High priority In 2022, a joint government and industry exercise was developed by AHA to test components of the latest version of the AUSVETPLAN Response Strategy for LSD.
-Following the 2022 exercise (Exercise LSD2), the AUSVETPLAN Response strategy: Lumpy skin disease underwent updates with AHC endorsing the updated manual in October 2023.
+Review the national LSD response strategy Lead AHA, AHC, DAFF, AUSVETPLAN Technical Review Group Collaborators Peak industry organisations This activity aims to ensure the national LSD response strategy is fit-for- purpose and well aligned with the national LSD vaccination strategy.
+On track High priority Updates have been made to the AUSVETPLAN response strategy: Lumpy skin disease version 5.2 across several sections, including regarding the use of vaccination in a response.
+These updates are currently awaiting approval as version 5.3.
+In 2022, a joint government and industry exercise was developed by AHA to test components of the latest version of the AUSVETPLAN Response Strategy for LSD.
+Following the 2022 exercise (Exercise LSD2), the AUSVETPLAN response strategy: Lumpy skin disease underwent updates with AHC endorsing the updated manual in October 2023.
 A number of items identified in the exercise were determined to be out of scope of AUSVETPLAN and were referred to other responsible parties for completion.
-The revision and update of the AUSVETPLAN Response Strategy for LSD partly completes this activity.
-Once the LSD vaccination strategy is developed, an alignment of benefits and outcomes will be undertaken.
+Once updates are approved, the AUSVETPLAN response Strategy: Lumpy skin disease version 5.3 will be published on the AHA website.
+Once the LSD vaccination strategy is developed, an alignment of benefits and outcomes will be undertaker